developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

 **Transaction -** An ordered list of *Steps*, each of which specifies one or more Actions to be performed or settings to be configured on a Zebra device. *Steps* are executed in the exact order specified within the *Transaction*, but the order of execution within a *Step* is controlled by the system.
 The recommended means of controlling the order of execution, if required, is to use separate *Steps* within a *Transaction*.

 **Step -** A collection of Actions to be performed or settings to be configured at a specific point within a Transaction.
 Within a *Step*, some MCs are defined directly (such as for entering an **Explanation** or selecting an **Error Mode**), but most are organized into *Managed Configuration Groups*.
-An instance of a *Step* can include no more than one instance of any MC or group that is defined for a *Step*.
-Within a *Step*, all included MCs and groups, and anything included within any groups, are executed in an order determined by the system to afford the greatest likelihood of success.
+An instance of a *Step* can include no more than one instance of any MC or *Group* that is defined for a *Step*.
+Within a *Step*, all included MCs and *Groups*, and anything included within any *Groups*, are executed in an order determined by the system to afford the greatest likelihood of success.
 For example, the system might execute a Bluetooth configuration after an Action to enable Bluetooth because configuring Bluetooth might fail if attempted when Bluetooth was disabled.

 **Group -** See *Managed Configuration Group*.

 **Managed Configuration Group -** A collection of MCs, *Sub-groups*, or *Sub-arrays* that are defined to control some aspect of the device (such as **Analytics Configuration** or **Audio Configuration**).
-A group can include no more than one instance of any MC, *Sub-group*, or *Sub-array* that is defined for that group.
+A *Group* can include no more than one instance of any MC, *Sub-group*, or *Sub-array* that is defined for that *Group*.

 **Sub-group -** A collection of MCs, *Sub-groups*, or *Sub-arrays* that are defined as *permitted* to control some sub-aspect of the device (such as **Send to Cloud Detail** in **Bug Reporting Configuration**).
 A *Sub-group* can include no more than one instance of any MC, *Sub-group*, or *Sub-array* defined for that *Sub-group*.